gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 I couldn’t believe it was his.
 For a person who had never stepped out of Meerut, a small city in north India, how did he get the coin?
 And, why was the coin so special?

-I was eager to find the answer.
-I knew if I had asked him, I would get only one thing - a slap.
+I was anxious to know the answer.
+I knew if I had asked him, I would have got only one thing - a slap.
 So I tried reaching Dadi.
 We couldn’t connect.
 Maybe, she was busy holidaying on a beach, hence, not reachable.

 I was in seventh heaven.
-Finally, the time had come to take revenge.
-I wanted vengeance for all the sacrifies I had to make because of him, including the parathas I couldn’t eat.
-I was certain that I would never give him the coin, even if Dadi pleads.
+Finally, the time had come to take revenge for all the sacrifies I had to make because of him, including the parathas I couldn’t eat.
+I decided, I would never give him the coin, even if Dadi pleads.

 His search became fervent.
-He yelled at Maa, for the fifth time.
+He yelled at Maa for the fifth time.
 She never said anything to him.
 Her strength was her weakness.
-But this time, she lost the strength to be patient anymore.
+But this time, she had lost the strength to be patient anymore.

 Furiously, she shouted, "who will put the things back in order, your father?"

 He ran towards her with a rage in his eyes.
 I came in between.
 I opened my fist to show the coin.
 I didn’t give it to him.
-His hand hit my cheek.
+His hand hit my right cheek.
 I still didn’t give.
-The second hit was even harder.
-It squeezed out the red liquid from my nose.
+The second hit was even harder, it squeezed out the red liquid from my nose.
 I still didn’t give.
 Humiliated, he pushed me to the floor and moved towards Maa.
-Frightened by the next thing that could have happen, I threw it in front of him.
+Frightened by the next thing that could have happened, I threw the coin in front of him.

 The anger inside me burst into a fury.
 I screamed on his face.
 He didn't give a damn and walked away.
-I felt miserable as if someone  just spit on me.
+I felt so miserable as if someone had just spit on me.

 For the first time in my life I had something I never wanted to give to anybody, not even Dadi.
-I couldn’t believed a coin can be more dearer to a father than his daughter.
+I couldn’t believed a coin was dearer than his daughter to a father.
 I didn't understand the reason for his animus disposition towards us.
 What I understood was -  I hated him.

 The night got dark, but I was still awake.
 Suddenly, the door of my room opened.
 I expected Maa, but it was him.